Bruno-Diego/bdcrypto-portfolio4/README.md

 ## Features

+- These are the features included on this release:

+### Navbar

+- The navbar contains an elusive title and a menu with links to the home and registration or login page.

+### Call-to-action card

+- The first card instigates the user to take action on the website and have a call-to-action button with a pulse effect to draw the user´s attention.

+### Website information

+- The following cards have usefull information about the website´s content.

+### Cryptocurrencies

+- Below the cards, the website displays a list of the most known cryptocurrencies that the user can add to his portfolio.

+### Regitration

+- On the registration page, the user can register himself to create new portfolos and add assets to them.

+### Login page

+- On the login page the registered user can login and manage his portfolios and assets.

+### Portfolios

+- On the portfolios page, the user can create, read/view, update and delete portfolios linked to his account.

+### Assets

+- The user can use the assets list page to buy (create) new assets, read/view his assets, buy more quantity (update) existing assets, and sell partially (update) or totally (delete) his existing assets.

 ## Future features

 - For the future deployments to the website, I would like to implement a full dashboard with graphics and analitics for the user to track the performance of his portfolio.